 Do not forget to edit the created TOKEN and APP_NAME that you obtain through Heroku.

-Deploying on Heroku
+Deploying Heroku python telegram bot

 web: python3 bot.py

-Our folder should contain three files: Procifle, the python script (in this case bot.py) and requirements.txt.
+Our folder should contain three files: Procifle, the python script (in this case bot.py), and requirements.txt.

-Finally, to deploy on Heroku:
+Finally, we deploy a python telegram bot on Heroku:

 git init